What's Your Engagement Type?

 Are you a Star, Servant, Seeker, Spender, or Saver?

-Take the quiz to discover your personal Energy Management Profile and gain insights on how it shapes you and your habits for using your personal energy in life.
+Take the quiz to discover your personal Engagement Type and gain insights on how it shapes you and your habits for using your personal energy to engage with your life.

 If you received $40,000 as a gift, would you buy yourself something amazing and expensive?